Letaryat/CS2-Arena-VipTagChange/README.md

 # Arena-VipTagChange
 This plugin allows to someone with specific permission to set up their own scoreboard tag, chat tag and colors.
 It is created to work with [K4-Arenas](https://github.com/K4ryuu/K4-Arenas).
 This plugin uses MySQL database to store information about tags.
 First C# project that uses MySQL database so be aware that there might be some issues, if so please create a issue on github.
+For now there is a lot of comments with unnecessary code in project since it is 0.0.6 version and I have no idea if that might come handy in future.

 ## [📌] Dependiencies:
 - [CounterStrikeSharp (tested on v294)](https://github.com/roflmuffin/CounterStrikeSharp)